Hibachi Sweet Soy Bavette Steak & Shrimp

-Surf ’n’ turf meets hibachi-style cooking for this twist on a steakhouse classic.
+Surf ’n’ turf meets hibachi-style cooking for this deluxe date-night worthy twist on a steakhouse classic.
 Bavette steaks are seared to form a satisfying crust, then sliced and piled over garlic rice along with spiced shrimp and sesame roasted zucchini.
-Feeling saucy?
+You and your date feeling saucy?
 Don’t worry—this dish has not one, but TWO sauces.
 A warm, sweet soy glaze is drizzled over the steak, while a creamy, spicy special sauce on the side is perfect for dipping each bite.
 Who needs a restaurant menu when you’ve got all that?

 • Adjust rack to top position and preheat oven to 450 degrees.
-Wash and dry produce. • Peel and mince or grate garlic.
-Trim and slice zucchini crosswise into ½-inch-thick rounds. • In a small bowl, combine mayonnaise, 1 tsp ketchup (we sent more), 1 tsp Fry Seasoning (you’ll use the rest later), ½ tsp sugar, and Sriracha to taste.
+Wash and dry produce. • Trim and slice zucchini crosswise into ½-inch-thick rounds. • In a small bowl, combine mayonnaise, 1 tsp ketchup (we sent more), 1 tsp Fry Seasoning (you’ll use the rest later), ½ tsp sugar, and Sriracha to taste.
 (For 4 servings, use 2 tsp ketchup, 2 tsp Fry Seasoning, and 1 tsp sugar.)
 Season with salt and pepper.

 • While rice cooks, toss zucchini on a baking sheet with a large drizzle of oil, salt, and pepper.
 Sprinkle each round with sesame seeds (save any remaining sesame seeds for serving). • Roast on top rack until zucchini is tender and sesame seeds are lightly browned, 14-16 minutes.
 TIP: If needed, broil for an additional 1-2 minutes to toast the sesame seeds.